Network segment: Ethernet

 According to the defining IEEE 802.3 standards for Ethernet, a network segment is an electrical connection between networked devices using a shared medium.
 In the original 10BASE5 and 10BASE2 Ethernet varieties, a segment would therefore correspond to a single coax cable and all devices tapped into it.
 At this point in the evolution of Ethernet, multiple network segments could be connected with repeaters (in accordance with the 5-4-3 rule for 10 Mbit Ethernet) to form a larger collision domain.

-With twisted-pair Ethernet, electrical segments can be joined together using repeaters or repeater hubs as can other varieties of Ethernet.
+With twisted-pair Ethernet, electrical segments can be joined using repeaters or repeater hubs as can other varieties of Ethernet.
 This corresponds to the extent of an OSI layer 1 network and is equivalent to the collision domain.
 The 5-4-3 rule applies to this collision domain.

 Using switches or bridges, multiple layer-1 segments can be combined to a common layer-2 segment, i.e. all nodes can communicate with each other through MAC addressing or broadcasts.
 A layer-2 segment is equivalent to a broadcast domain.
 Traffic within a layer-2 segment can be separated into virtually distinct partitions by using VLANs.
 Each VLAN forms its own logical layer-2 segment.